girls-whocode/BillMaster/README.md

 ## Prerequisites

+First and foremost, due to Dynamic Tables, and other new features of Microsoft Office 365, this requires Excel 365.

-First and foremost, this script uses VBA and 1 macro, on all versions of Excel, when VBA or Macros are used, a warning will appear at the top of the screen.
-This template uses VBA for the creation of a new account by copying a template, then changing the Data Index to add the new Bill.
+This script is a macro based Excel workbook that uses currently 1 VBA script and 1 macro.
+On all versions of Excel, when VBA scripts or macros are used, a warning will appear at the top of the screen.
+This workbook requires this use.
+The workbook uses VBA for the creation of a new account by copying a template, then changing the Data Index to add the new Bill.
 The VBA code is:

 ```vb
 Private Sub CommandButton1_Click()